benjaminjt/micro-nervous/README.md

 // But this can be useful
 service.on('end', code => process.exit(code));

-// Events fired by your Nerves are prefixed with the name parsed to the `Nerve` constructor service.on('pub-ready', () => console.log('Publish Nerve is ready');
+// Events fired by your Nerves are prefixed with their name service.on('pub-ready', () => console.log('Publish Nerve is ready');

 // Service#poweroff shuts down your connections gracefully